buenorc/interwaveanalyzer/README.md

 Using temperature time series from instrumented buoys together with meteorological data, the software identifies internal wave patterns, classifies mixing regimes, and evaluates the degeneration of basin-scale internal waves.

+**Version 2** introduces a major refactoring of the codebase, improved computational performance, and the implementation of the **Additional Parameters Framework**, which expands the range of physical diagnostics that can be computed from the input data.
+The new version also incorporates **bathymetric information and basin asymmetry**, allowing improved estimation of key stability parameters such as the **Lake Number**, **Schmidt Stability**, and related indices of **stratification instability and mixing potential**.
+These developments also enable a more realistic representation of **sloping topography effects**, improving the physical interpretation of internal wave dynamics in natural lake basins.

 ### Current version
 2.260303 (beta testing for Interwave Analyzer Version 2)